Watch the presentation below or browse the highlights in the text.

 After that accident, the manufacturer, EASA and the companies involved looked at the cause and effects of the actual crash itself.
 And when they realized, “hold on a second, there is no regulation here to govern higher maintenance check gliders to be conducted”, the project of regulating this area of operation kicked off.

 First, with notice proposed amendments that went through the process of comprehensive common and response documents.
 Then eventually in 2019, EASA also published the part SPO.SPEC.MCF maintenance check flight regulations.

-“We have exactly what you’d expect to see within a large organisation such as an AOC or an airline, but actually within the confines of part NCC, part SPO.SPEC.MCF and with the surety that they’re dealing with an organisation that embraces safety management, embraces compliance and embraces training as the pillars of our foundations.”
+“We have exactly what you’d expect to see within a large organization such as an AOC or an airline, but actually within the confines of part NCC, part SPO.SPEC.MCF and with the surety that they’re dealing with an organization that embraces safety management, embraces compliance and embraces training as the pillars of our foundations.”